axsseldz/Courses-API/README.md

 # Courses API
 <p align="center">
-A server and an API were implemented to send course information to the browser.
+Implemented a server to send course information.
 The API will handle the HTTP GET, POST and DELETE methods.

 ##